If you forgot your password, you can reset it by sending yourself a password reset email.

 - Click Save.

-You can read more about best practice tips for configuring notification rules in the Knowledge Base.
+You can read more about best practice tips for configuring notification and escalation rules on our Community Site.

 Users can configure status update rules to receive notifications every time that a high-urgency incident that is assigned to them changes status (i.e. acknowledged, resolved, or escalated).